Capillary/ecom-api-document/source/includes/_order.md

-SourceCityName | string | City name of the product location SourceCityCode | string | Unique city code of the product location SourceCountryName | string | Country name of the product location SourceCountryCode | string | alpha-2 code of the product location country .
+SourceCityName | string | City name of the product location SourceCityCode | string | Unique city code of the product location SourceCountryName | string | Country name of the product location SourceCountryCode | string | Alpha-2 code of the country of the product location.
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
-SourceStateName | string | State name of the product location SourceStateCode | string | State code of the product location ShipCityName | string | City name of the product delivery location ShipCityCode | string | Unique city code of the product delivery location ShipCountryName | string | Country name of the product delivery location ShipCountryCode | string | alpha-2 code of the country of the product delivery location.
+SourceStateName | string | State name of the product location SourceStateCode | string | State code of the product location ShipCityName | string | City name of the product delivery location ShipCityCode | string | Unique city code of the product delivery location ShipCountryName | string | Country name of the product delivery location ShipCountryCode | string | Alpha-2 code of the country of the product delivery location.
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
 ShipStateName | string | State name of the product delivery location ShipStateCode | string | State code of the product delivery location BundleItem | obj | Details of the bundle product
-SKU* | string | SKU of the product for which you want to calculate tax (Required for variant product) VarientSKU | string | SKU of the variant product for which you want to calculate tax Quantity* | int | Number of the item for which you want to calculate tax DeliveryMode* | enum | Mode of delivery of the current item.
+SKU* | string | SKU of the product for which you want to calculate tax (Required for variant product) VarientSKU | string | SKU of the variant product for which you want to calculate tax Quantity* | int | Number of the items for which you want to calculate tax DeliveryMode* | enum | Mode of delivery of the current item.
 Values: `H` for home delivery, `S` for store pick-up UnitPrice* | float | Price of a single item

 <aside class="notice"> All parameters marked by * are mandatory. </aside>

-### Sample Response Parameters
+### Response Parameters

+Following table contains descriptions of a few response parameters that require more information.
+It does not include the parameters that are already in the request body or self explanatory.

 Parameter | Type | Description
 -------- | ----- | -----------
-BundleItem |  | Applicable for bundle products TaxCategory | string | Category of tax
+TaxCategory | string | Category of tax
 TaxCodeId | int | Unique id of the tax code IsTaxOnShipping | boolean | Whether tax is applied on shipping charges